ekknod/drvscan/README.md

 <pre>
 --scan                 scan target process memory changes
 --diff      (optional) the amount of bytes that have to be different before logging the patch
---usecache             if option is selected, we use local dumps instead of original disk files
+--usecache  (optional) if option is selected, we use local dumps instead of original disk files
---savecache            dump target process modules to disk, these can be used later with --usecache
+--savecache (optional) dump target process modules to disk, these can be used later with --usecache
---pid                  target process id
+--pid       (optional) target process id
 --pcileech             scan pcileech-fpga cards from the system (works 4.11 and earlier)
 </pre>